(set: $name to

 </table>

-[[Well... that sucks->read me]] {
+[[Well... that sucks.->read me]] {

 (set: $arrows to false) <!--this hides the undo/redo arrows (see the Sidebar passage)-->